 The second ADC, shown in blue in the diagram, handles L7 load balancing for N-S traffic.
 It is managed by the platform team and is used within the Kubernetes cluster to direct traffic to the correct node.
 Layer 7 attributes, like information in the URL and HTTP headers, can be used for traffic load-balancing decisions.
 The blue ADC continuously receives updates about the availability and respective IP addresses of the microservices pods within the Kubernetes cluster and can make decisions about which pod is best able to handle the request.
-Deployed as a container inside the Kubernetes cluster, the blue ADC can be Citrix CPX in a container or other similar product.
+Deployed as a container inside the Kubernetes cluster, the blue ADC can be a NetScaler CPX (containerized ADC) or a similar product.

 The east-west (E-W) traffic between microservices pods is managed by open source kube-proxy, which is a basic L4 load balancer with a very simple IP address-based round-robin or a least-connection algorithm.
 Kube-proxy lacks many advanced features like Layer 7 load balancing, security and observability, making it a blind spot for E-W traffic.